Young Economist Prize

 The papers were assessed using three selection criteria: (i) innovative thinking and scientific merit, (ii) relevance for euro area policy, and (iii) pertinence to the Forum theme and aforementioned topics, also taking into account the information provided in the CV and recommendation letter.

-What will the finalists do at the Forum?
+What did they do at the Forum?

-The finalists’ papers and research posters are assessed by a jury of top academics and senior ECB staff, taking into account votes cast by Forum participants.
+The finalists’ papers and research posters were assessed by a jury of top academics and senior ECB staff, taking into account votes cast by Forum participants.
 Please see the prize rules for further details.